Mohammad Abbas (cricketer)

 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 The International Cricket Council (ICC) named Abbas as one of the five breakout stars in men's cricket in 2018.
 In July 2021, Abbas lost his central contract after failing to maintain his place in the national team.
-He is acknowledged for his ability to maintain control and ability to exploit swing in his bowling trajectory.

-He made a remarkable comeback in December 2024 against South Africa, picking up 7 wickets in his 1st Test after a gap of three years, 6 of the wickets coming in the 4th innings of the match, in an outstanding spell.

 Early life

 Abbas was born in a small village Jathekey near Sambrial.
 Before his first-class debut, he earned his livelihood through welding work in a leather factory and working as a helper in a law firm in Sialkot.

 Domestic career

+Pakistan

 Abbas took the most wickets in the 2015–16 Quaid-e-Azam Trophy, with a total of 61 dismissals for the tournament.
 He was again the leading wicket-taker in the following tournament, with 71 dismissals.

 Abbas was the leading wicket-taker for Sui Northern Gas Pipelines Limited in the 2017–18 Quaid-e-Azam Trophy, with 37 dismissals in seven matches.